-It’s a few years since I made my trip to the Bolaven Plateu in Southern Laos, but it still remains one of my most memorable trips.
+It’s a few years since I made my trip to the Bolaven Plateau in Southern Laos, but it still remains one of my most memorable trips.
 If you are planning to travel to Laos I’d recommend looking into this particular region.
-The plateu itself, is located in the Champasak region and the elevation is mostly around 1000 to 1,350 metres or 3,280 to 4,430 feet above sea level.
+The plateau itself is located in the Champasak region and the elevation is mostly around 1000 to 1,350 metres or 3,280 to 4,430 feet above sea level.

 The year was 2011 and I bet many things have changed since that, as during that time other travellers were very few and far between.
 The cool thing about Bolaven was that some of the waterfalls and sights had been pretty much inaccessible because of thick jungle and huge rocks, until someone decided to make them accessible.

 There is something called the Bolaven loop, which comprises the short and the long loop of roads.
-I did the short route with a motorbike I had rented from Pakse (capital of Champasak province and next to the border of Thailand.
+I did the short route with a motorbike I had rented from Pakse (capital of Champasak province and next to the border of Thailand).
 You should be able to get a motorbike for about 200 baht a day($7-8) in Pakse.
-The short loop (~180 km) can be made by almost anyone able to ride a motorbike, but it is said that because of the bad roads, the longer loop is about 320 km long and needs some experience during the monsoon season.
+The short loop (~180 km) can be made by almost anyone able to ride a motorbike, but it is said that because of the bad roads, the longer loop that’s about 320 km long requires some more experience, especially during the monsoon season.
 Considering the rapid development in Lao PDR, I’m pretty sure these days they would have a paved road.

 Tad Alang, Tad Yuang & Tad Fane

-Tad Fane is also withing a few kilometres away from the two previous waterfalls.
-Unfortunately I made my trip to Laos around the hot season, so the water levels were quite low and although impressive, I wonder how much better it would have been during a not-so-dry period.
+Tad Fane is also within a few kilometres away from the two previous waterfalls.
+Unfortunately, I made my trip to Laos during the hot season, so the water levels were quite low and although impressive, I wonder how much better it would have been during a not-so-dry period.
 The drop is a cool 120 metres and as can be seen in the pictures it’s surrounded by green green jungle.

 Paksong & Random Little Village

-A bit further on the loop I found a small village which for some reason I found suitable for staying overnight.
+A bit further on the loop, I found a small village which for some reason I found suitable for staying overnight.
 Until this day I have no idea what the village was called, but I know it had two guest houses and a market.
-I had a stroll around the market with all kind of animals running around.
+I had a stroll around the market with all kind of animals running around me.
 I watched the sun setting behind the mountains and went to sleep.

 Tad Lo & Uttayan Bajiang– The Final Episode